Have a question?

 - Live aboard and advanced courses on larger boats: 18 years old — Under 18 call for information.

 - We also have a kids summer camp program called KidShip Sailing.
 It is a five-day course during the summer.
 Smaller sailboats are used for that program.
-For more information click on the KidShip logo on the bottom of this page or go to http://KidShipSailing.com or call.
+For more information, go to our KidShip page or give us a call.

 - How far in advance should we make reservations for courses?